(COVID-19 and your wedding – last updated on 17th November 2020. Further updates as and when there are any changes to government advice/legislation).

 Will you still photograph our wedding?

-If you still want to go ahead, your wedding day may be different to the one you had originally planned.
+If you do still want to go ahead, your wedding day may be a little different to the one you had originally planned.
 But that doesn’t mean it can’t still be a wonderful, intimate celebration with those closest to you.
 We’re experienced with smaller weddings and reduced coverage, and happy to give advice on what will be possible in terms of your photography.
 We’ve now photographed several ‘Covid weddings’ as well, so if you’re not sure about something, please just ask.

 What happens if we decide to postpone our wedding?

-It’s now likely that smaller weddings will become the new normal, for at least the next 6 months.
+It’s now likely that smaller weddings will become the new normal, for at least the next few months.
 We would encourage those couples who want to be married to consider a smaller celebration that we can still capture for you, however we realise that’s not right for everyone.

 Please let us know as soon as possible if you are thinking of postponing.
 We want to do everything we can to work with our couples who want to move to a later date.
 In the current circumstances we’re happy to move your booking to a new date, providing that we’re available.
-There will be no additional charges to move your wedding date to a new date in 2021.
-There will, however, be an additional cost for 2022 dates, due to the increased costs of running our little business.

 Most importantly, we still want to photograph your wedding, so PLEASE work with us and check our availability before booking a new date.
 We really want to be there!